 Campbell House Museum, Saint Louis

-Established in 1943, the Campbell House Museum commemorates the home and Victorian lifestyle of Robert Campbell, an Irish immigrant who became an American frontiersman, fur trader and businessman, and his wife Virginia Kyle Campbell, an American socialite who played host to members of local high society (including President Ulysses S. Grant, James Eads, General William T. Sherman, and botanist Henry Shaw).
+Established in 1943, the Campbell House Museum commemorates the home and Victorian lifestyle of Robert Campbell, an Irish immigrant who became an American frontiersman, fur trader, and businessman, and his wife, Virginia Kyle Campbell, an American socialite who hosted members of local high society, including President Ulysses S. Grant, James Eads, General William T. Sherman, and botanist Henry Shaw.

-During the preparation of an inventory and evaluation of the estate, the invited experts in history, architecture and art were all amazed at the condition of the property and pronounced that, "probably nowhere in America, possible nowhere else, is such an intact and integral display of elaborate and ornate furnishings of the middle Victorian period to be found, as in the Campbell mansion".
+During the preparation of an inventory and evaluation of the estate, experts in history, architecture, and art were amazed by the condition of the property and declared that “probably nowhere in America, possibly nowhere else, is such an intact and integral display of elaborate and ornate furnishings of the middle Victorian period to be found as in the Campbell mansion.”

 Tip:

-Don't miss the tour over the holidays when the museum is decorated with antique decorations (be advised, however, that on certain days of the week, as well as in January and February, the tours are by appointment only).
+Don’t miss the holiday season tours when the museum is beautifully decorated with antique ornaments.
+Be advised, however, that on certain days of the week—and during January and February—tours are available by appointment only.

-The shop is also very unique, offering lithograph nightlights and books about the St. Louis area.
+The museum shop is also worth a visit, offering unique lithograph nightlights and books about the St. Louis area.

-During the preparation of an inventory and evaluation of the estate, the invited experts in history, architecture and art were all amazed at the condition of the property and pronounced that, "probably nowhere in America, possible nowhere else, is such an intact and integral display of elaborate and ornate furnishings of the middle Victorian period to be found, as in the Campbell mansion".
+During the preparation of an inventory and evaluation of the estate, experts in history, architecture, and art were amazed by the condition of the property and declared that “probably nowhere in America, possibly nowhere else, is such an intact and integral display of elaborate and ornate furnishings of the middle Victorian period to be found as in the Campbell mansion.”

 Tip:

-Don't miss the tour over the holidays when the museum is decorated with antique decorations (be advised, however, that on certain days of the week, as well as in January and February, the tours are by appointment only).
+Don’t miss the holiday season tours when the museum is beautifully decorated with antique ornaments.
+Be advised, however, that on certain days of the week—and during January and February—tours are available by appointment only.

-The shop is also very unique, offering lithograph nightlights and books about the St. Louis area.
+The museum shop is also worth a visit, offering unique lithograph nightlights and books about the St. Louis area.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Saint Louis.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.